Prototype Design Phase

 Would you give a blank check to a home contractor and say “Build me a House”?
 Probably not.
 A more prudent approach: hire an architect to develop blueprints and a miniature physical model — make changes to the model until you are completely satisfied with the design and the cost — then begin construction.
-This ‘design first, validate, then develop’ approach is precisely how PCA works: we start with a Prototype Design, make changes to the design based upon your feedback, then initiate development after the design and budget is approved.
+This ‘design first, validate, then develop’ approach is precisely how PCApps works: we start with a prototype design, make changes to the design based upon your feedback, then initiate development after the design and budget is approved.
 Prototypes put projects on the right track, and they inform reliable project budgets and schedules.

 Custom application development projects fail most often due to disconnects between the business people who understand their business and operational needs but don’t fully understand software capabilities, and developers, who understand software, but fail to understand the real business needs and priorities.
 Prototypes help tremendously in bridging the gap between business and technical domains.

 The two most common reasons that custom software projects fail:

 - A disconnect between the business needs and the functionality (what the developer “thinks” needs to be built)

 - A disconnect between the functionality and the project budget.

 Translating complex business needs into the appropriate database information structures with simple user interface convention is rife for potential mis-communication.
 Requests are often mis-interpreted, and countless (and needless) time and energy is spent going back and forth, until the software program actually conforms to the true business intent.

 PCApps initiates projects with an application prototype design process, which provides us and our client with a simple, visual means to communicate needs, and confirm application functionality, workflow, layout and cosmetics.
 Our proven Rapid Application prototype process provides a very low cost, low risk way to see your application before it is built.

 At the outset of a new project, prototypes allow PCApps and our clients to get good answers to the same three questions we both have: